WARNING: Some images may be disturbing to some viewers.

 Thursday, April 4, 1968.
-LZ Stud, the First Cavalry Division’s staging area for Operation Pegasus to break the siege of the Marine combat base at Khe Sanh—the second largest battle of the war.
+LZ Stud, the First Cavalry Division's staging area for Operation Pegasus to break the siege of the Marine combat base at Khe Sanh---the second largest battle of the war.
 All three brigades from our division participated in this vast airmobile operation, along with a Marine armor thrust.
-B-52s alone dropped 75,000 tons of bombs (that’s like five Hiroshima bombs) on North Vietnamese soldiers from the 304th and 325th Divisions encroaching the combat base in trenches.
-As these two elite enemy divisions, with history at Dien Bien Phu and the Ia Drang Valley, depleted, President Johnson ordered an air and naval bombing halt to most of North Vietnam as a gesture of peace.
-His gesture, our blood.
+B-52s alone dropped more than 75,000 tons of bombs (that's like five Hiroshima bombs) on North Vietnamese soldiers from the 304th and 325th Divisions encroaching the combat base in trenches.
+As these two elite enemy divisions with history at Dien Bien Phu and the Ia Drang Valley suffered 10,000 men killed, Khe Sanh became the most heavily bombed area on earth, and President Johnson chose this war winning moment to order an air and naval bombing halt to most of North Vietnam as a gesture of peace.

 Friday, April 19, 1968.
 The First Cavalry Division just broke the 77-day siege of Khe Sanh.
 As our Second Brigade pushed west to the Laotian border, our First and Third Brigades (about 11,000 men and 300 birds) swung southwest and air assaulted A Shau Valley, commencing Operation Delaware.
 This chopper crashed that morning when Sgt.
-Larry Curtis’s team and four others rappelled onto the 5,000-foot peak of Dong Re Lao Mountain (“Signal Hill”) to secure this vital radio relay site for our troops in the valley.
-There were no satellites, so we had to take this peak the hard way...a very hard way for a number of men from my platoon.
+Larry Curtis's team and four others rappelled onto the 5,000-foot peak of Dong Re Lao Mountain ("Signal Hill") to secure this vital radio relay site for our troops in the valley.
+Since satellites were still a thing of the future, we had to take this peak the hard way...a very hard way for a number of men from my platoon.

 Wednesday, April 24, 1968.
-That’s me in the machine gun dugout on top of Signal Hill looking down into A Shau Valley with my twenty power spotting scope.
+That's me in the machine gun dugout atop of Signal Hill looking down into A Shau Valley with my twenty power spotting scope.
 Sometimes life gives you a beautiful chance to visit heaven and hell at the very same time.